This might seem a bit odd. An insurance broker telling other insurance brokers how to be a safe insurance broker.

 4. Your level of cover is an easy choice

 As you already know, the level of cover you need depends on your business activity and risk profile.
-Your broker will go through these with you and help you work out how much you need.
+You should consider these carefully when working out how much you need.

 Remember that these are just minimums.
 You probably advise your clients to buy as much as they can afford so it probably makes sense to do the same.